 A Japanese grocery store at heart, Sunrise Mart is home to a selection of freshly rolled, simple sushi dishes and neatly arranged bento boxes, as well as homemade soba noodles and steaming bowls of ramen.
 It’s frequently teeming with SoHo workers looking for a quick, cheap bite to eat, but there are plenty of tourists poring over the floor-to-ceiling collection of Japanese snacks and candy, too.

 Dip warm naan in mango chutney at the Bombay Bread Bar

 Restaurant, Indian, $$$

 What was once Paowalla is now the Bombay Bread Bar, chef Floyd Cardoz’s ode to his native India.
-The space has been re-envisioned to better reflect India’s personality: a vibrant, Bollywood-inspired mural covers the walls, and diners dip naan in chutneys atop tablecloths adorned with orange halves.
-The house-made breads are must-haves, but you’d be remiss not to sample the paneer pizza or fall-off-the bone short rib nihari.
+The space has been re-envisioned to reflect India’s personality: a vibrant, Bollywood-inspired mural covers the walls, and diners dip naan in chutneys atop tablecloths adorned with orange halves.
+The homemade breads are must-haves, but you’d be remiss not to sample the paneer pizza or the fall-off-the bone short rib nihari.

 Looks like it's closedHours or services may be impacted due to Covid-19

 Our debut short film, The Soul of Soho, explores neighborhoods separated by oceans, history and culture but united by craft community and change.
 Neighborhoods bound by one name: Soho.
 Intimate portraits of city living in the Sohos of London, New York and Hong Kong reveal rich stories of the people who bring life to these iconic neighborhoods.
 Explore Soho here.